VictorB1996/Django-WebApp-Blog/README.md

 - users' profiles which are created after registration.
 The profile can be updated: the username, email and profile picture can be changed;
 - The Home page of the application is a news feed where every user can express their thoughts through Posts;
 - Posts can be updated (both Title and Content), as well as deleted;
-- Filters for latest posts (from current day), posts that contain a certain keyword and posts that are written by specific users (by click on the username);
+- Filters for latest posts (from current day), posts that contain a certain keyword and posts that are written by specific users (by clicking on the username);
 - Admin Page.

 Technologies Used: